Making Tax Digital VAT returns – How to make sure you comply

 Don’t worry, HMRC understand that mistakes happen.
 They just expect you to take “reasonable care” over your return, and will penalise you if they consider your errors to have been careless or deliberate.

-This is the reason why HMRC are going digital – to avoid errors and streamline your submissions.
-And this is where using cloud-based accounting solutions like QuickBooks really pays off.
+HMRC are going digital to avoid errors and streamline your submissions.
+Using cloud-based accounting solutions like QuickBooks will be obligatory from April 2022 onwards.
 If all your VAT records are digitally recorded, there’s no need for manual transcription and less room for human error.
 And you can feel confident when submitting your VAT return.